 Bernat Velvet Yarn (100% Polyester / 300g / 10.5 oz, 288 meters / 315 yards)

 Bernat Baby Velvet Yarn (100% Polyester / 300 g/10.5 oz, 450 m/492 yds

 3 skeins of Misty Gray, 1 skein of White, 1 skein of Orchid Hush (Bernat Baby Velvet)

-7 sts and 6 rows = 2 inches
+Gauge 2 in = 7 sts and 6 rows of WHDC

 ROW 1: Starting in the 3rd chain from the hook, work 1 HDC into each chain with Misty Gray.
-Chain 2 and turn.
+CH 2 and turn.

 To change colors: On your last stitch in the row, insert your hook into the stitch, YO and pull through stitch.
 There should be two loops on your hook.
 This is where you lay the new color over your hook and pull through both loops to finish the stitch with your new color.
 Make sure to leave at least a 6 to 9-inch tail when you cut the previous color.